jon-heard/obsidian-inline-scripts-library/mythicv2.sfile.md

 This requires that __lists.sfile__ comes before __mythicv2.sfile__ in the shortcut-list.
 If the pc, npc and thread lists have items, then the __event__ and __detail__ shortcuts will incorporate them into their results.

+This shortcut-file has supplementary shortcut files:
+__mythicv2_ui.sfile__ - Graphical UI versions of some of these shortcuts.

 __
 ```